 BY JONATHAN VALANIA Garage-punk savant, drone-rock wizard, acid-dazed psychonaut, human ouija board, holy fool of the Internet — Brother JT is a man of many hats.
 He’s been a puppet, a poet, a pirate, a pawn and king.
 He’s been up and down and over and out — and he still really likes the LSD thing.
-He’s come to tell us all that the emperor has no clothes, the sky is falling, God is great, we’re already dead, and yet despite all that life is beautiful.
+(SEE Trippin’ Balls With Brother JT, his lysergic talk show on Scrapple TV) He’s come to tell us all that the emperor has no clothes, the sky is falling, God is great, we’re already dead, and yet despite all that life is beautiful.
 He’s also leading the protest movement against the war going on in this country about looking good.
-He plays Johnny Brenda’s tonight with Endless Boogie and Mount Carmel.
-Musically, expect the sorta cerebellum-tickling, zap-your-head psychedelic sturm und drang the good Brother has been cranking out in one form or another for going for going on 25 years.
+He plays Johnny Brenda’s Saturday in support of the just-released and most def The Svelteness Of Boogietude (Thrill Jockey) with The Photon Band featuring prodigal son Art DiFuria and JJL, Jay Laughlin of Lenola fame’s new project.
+Expect the sorta cerebellum-tickling, zap-your-head psychedelic sturm und drang the good Brother has been cranking out in one form or another for going for going on 25 years.
 Some nudity implied.
+To mark the occasion we are re-posting this 2011 interview with the good brother: Discussed: Lee Harvey Oswald, the JFK assassination, mental illness, hallucinogens, God, the narrative arc of garage-rock in the Lehigh Valley, his failed cooking show In The Kitchen With Brother JT and the rise and fall of his old band The Original Sins, whose 1987 debut Big Soul was declared one of the best albums of the 1980s by none other than the New York Times.
+Dig it!

 PHAWKER: Please identify yourself…